-Valley can be used "for any beneficial purpose under Nevada-law "177 Under NBS 533.330, "No application shall be for the water of more than one sold the total total to the plan." than one purpose."
-The only Diamond Valley water subject to the DYRMF is that which to urt subject to permits or certificates issued for irrigation purposes.
-178 The DVGMP allows for the irrigation sourced shares to be used for "any other beneficial purpose under Nevada water law".
+Valley can be used "for any beneficial purpose under Nevada law . . .
+"177 Under NRS 533.330, "No application shall be for the water of more than one source to be used for more than one purpose."
+The only Diamond Valley water subject to the DVGMP is that which is subject to permits or certificates issued for irrigation purposes.
+The DVGMP allows for the irrigation sourced shares to be used for "any other beneficial purpose under Nevada water law".
 179 The DVGMP fails to take into consideration that the transferee of the shares could use the water for other beneficial uses that may consume the entirety of the water being transferred under the shares without any return water or recharge to the Diamond Valley basin.
 180 Water placed to beneficial use for irrigation results in some return or recharge to the acquifer.
-There is no State Engineer oversight on the impact of the transfer of water shares for the proposed new well or place or manner of use unless the new well or additional withdrawals from an existing well exceeds the volume or flow rate initially approved for the base permit.181
+There is no State Engineer oversight on the impact of the transfer of water shares for the proposed new well or place or manner of use unless the new well or additional withdrawals from an existing well exceeds the volume or flow rate initially approved for the base permit.
+181